Looking for India travel stories?

 Before trying it for myself I knew that I’d feel something.

 I just didn’t know how intense and crazy that something would be.
+Spoiler: This night is now one of my wildest adventure travel stories to share with others.

 Watch the video to hear about my travel experience in India trying bhang lassi, then continue reading for more India travel stories.